These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to Dr. Irfan Yulianto.

 Challenges and lessons learned

-Key Lesson Learned: Government-led initiative is important for collaborative action
+Key Lesson Learned: A government-led initiative is important for collaborative action.

-- Challenge: Encounter various cross-sectoral interests.
-Solution: Collaborative action and dedicated team
+- Challenge: Encountered various cross-sectoral interests.
+Solution: Collaborative action and a dedicated team.

 Partners